RupertAvery/DiffusionToolkit/What's New v1.5.md

    * Images were not being removed from the Album-Image tracking table when removing an album resulting in orphaned entries.
 The app will run a cleanup on each run.
 This is fast and should be unnoticeable.
    * Fixed scrolling for Album list
+   * Click on an album in metadata list to open the album in the thumbnail view.
 * Filter UI enhancements
     * Press CTRL+F to open the filter
     * Now displays as a popup instead of fully covering the thumbnail view